 #6.
 Give folks time.

 You may have spent years getting to the point where you feel comfortable being lesbian, gay, or bisexual.
-But keep in mind that the folks you’ll be telling will only have a split second to react.
+But remember that the folks you’ll be telling will only have a split second to react.
 Allow them time to process the information.
 It may come as a complete surprise.
 Surprise and shock do not imply rejection on their part.

 How to Come Out to Your Friends as Pansexual

 Coming out to your friends might be frightening, but it is also a remarkable period in your life.
 Disclosing your sexual orientation or gender identity allows you to live the life you desire, but it’s natural to be concerned about how others will react.
 To make it simpler to come out to your friends, first select who you are comfortable telling.
-Then, think about what you want to say ahead of time.
-Once you’ve decided what you want to say, reveal your sexuality or gender identity in a way that seems natural to you.
+Then, think about what you want to say.
+Once you’ve decided what to say, reveal your sexuality or gender identity in a natural way.
 Also, be prepared to deal with a variety of reactions.

 #1.
-Wait until you are completely ready to come out.
+Wait until you are entirely ready to come out.

 There’s no rush to come out to your friends, and you don’t have to explain your sexuality or gender identity to anyone.
 Allow yourself as much time as you need to become acquainted with yourself before revealing yourself to your friends.
 You should come out on your terms.